mouseless/baked/docs/architecture/application.md

 1. Latest

 Application may have any number of phases with the same order at the same iteration.
-In this case they will get initialized in the order they are provided from layers.
-However _Earliest_ and _Latest_ values have a special treatment.
-Only one phase is allowed to have _earliest_ and _latest_ order for the same iteration.
+So in that case, they will initialize in the order they are provided from layers.

+#### Earliest and Latest Phases

+There should be only one _earliest_ phase and one _latest_ phase per iteration.
-Assume there are two phases with _earliest_ order and they are ready to get initialized at the same iteration.
-In this case application will throw an `OverlappingPhaseException` and execution will stop.
+If there are multiple _earliest_ or _latest_ phases, application will throw an `OverlappingPhaseException` and execution will stop.
 If you see this exception, it means you need to reorder phases so that they don't overlap, or you might change their readiness so that they run in their own iteration.

-> :information_source:
->
-> All phases need to get initialized.
-Application will cause a
-> `CannotProceedException` if any of the phases never gets initialized.
+These special values ensures certain phases are initialized firstly or lastly.
+For example, the first phase of `WebLayer`, _Create Builder_, adds `WebApplicationBuilder` to the application context, which should be the first thing to be done when running an application.
+To ensure this, _Create Builder_ should be able to declare itself to be the only _earliest_ phase of its iteration.

 [Enabling Cors]:https://learn.microsoft.com/en-us/aspnet/core/security/cors#enable-cors